 Bathroom Fans Buying Guide

 Ever noticed that layer of condensation that seems to cover everything in the bathroom just following a shower?
-That condensation not only makes it incredibly frustrating to see in the mirror but is also treacherous when maneuvering around slick spaces.
+Condensation not only becomes a breeding ground for bacteria if it's not dried, but it can also make maneuvering around slick spaces a treacherous activity.